mattxwang/qwerhacks-21-workshops/react/node-setup-and-tour/README.md

 # Setting Up Node, and a Tour

-In this mini-workshop, we'll cover three things:
+In this (writte-only) mini-workshop, we'll cover three things:

 1. Briefly, what is Node?
 2. How can we set up Node on our computer?